amrutha0403/PhishShield/README.md

 # ShieldURL: Detecting Phishing in Real-Time

+ShieldURL is an AI-driven phishing detection system designed to identify and prevent phishing attacks by analyzing website URLs.
+The system employs two distinct machine learning models: a feature-based model that extracts and evaluates URL characteristics and a text-based model that analyzes textual content within URLs.

+Using a dataset of phishing and legitimate websites, the models are trained to detect suspicious URLs with high accuracy.
+The application is built using Python, scikit-learn, and Flask, ensuring a seamless backend for model deployment.
+The user-friendly web interface, built with HTML, CSS, and Bootstrap, allows users to enter a URL and receive an instant phishing risk assessment.

+To enhance performance, the system integrates Flask caching for storing prediction results, minimizing repeated computations.
+Security is further reinforced with Google reCAPTCHA, preventing automated abuse.

 ## Datasets

 The project utilizes two separate datasets, each tailored for training a specific machine learning model.